Christie Brinkley Says Trump Hit on Her While He Was Married to Ivana

-Model Christie Brinkley is the latest women to say that President Trump attempted to seduce her when he was married, according to a new interview with Porter Magazine.
+Model Christie Brinkley is the latest woman to say that President Trump attempted to seduce her when he was married, according to a new interview with Porter magazine.

 It was the 1980s.
-Brinkley was in a high profile relationship with Billy Joel.
+Brinkley was in a high-profile relationship with Billy Joel.
 Trump was married to Ivana and had three kids.
-But Trump heard the legendary model was headed to Aspen, Colorado and insisted she traveled with him on his private jet.
+But Trump heard Brinkley was headed to Aspen, Colorado, and insisted she travel with him on his private jet.

-“My phone rings and this guy goes, ‘Hey, Christie, it’s The Donald.’
+“My phone rings and this guy goes, ‘Hey, Christie, it’s the Donald.’
 I say, ‘Hi, Billy,’ because I was dating Billy [Joel] at the time.
-But the voice goes, ‘No, no. It’s The Donald! … I hear you’re leaving for Aspen tomorrow.
+But the voice goes, ‘No, no. It’s the Donald! … I hear you’re leaving for Aspen tomorrow.
 I am too.
 I’d like to give you a ride on my private jet.’”

 But Brinkley wanted no part of it.